Hearing Aid Fitting

 Hearing Aid Standards and Fitting

 The standards were originally developed by the American Speech-Language-Hearing Association (ASHA) and the HOC Committee on hearing aid Selection and Fitting.
 Technology has drastically improved over the years, giving us new ways to measure optimized hearing.
-From a combination of both behavioral measures and your feedback and technological measures such as “Real Ear”, we are able to offer hearing aid fittings that are effective in varied acoustical environments.
+From a combination of behavioral measures, your feedback, and technological measures such as “Real Ear” and Sound Field Testing, we are able to offer hearing aid fittings that are effective in varied acoustical environments.

 A hearing aid fitting is a delicate process.
 We care about every one of our patients and will work with you to offer the highest quality fitting we can provide.
 Through our metrics and listening and understanding your valuable feedback, we can offer optimal hearing solutions to clients with different backgrounds and different hearing needs.